Editorial—Allocating Calamity Funds for Flood Protection of Philippine Critical Infrastructure

 The Philippines is one of the most disaster-prone countries in the world.
 Hence, airports are just among the elements of the critical infrastructure that are at risk whenever one occurs.
 Not to mention the number of climate-related disasters has risen nearly 35% since the 1990s.

-Despite all that, it doesn’t seem that the Philippine critical infrastructure is important, that its incapacitation and destruction of its elements will cause the national public health or safety to weaken.
+Despite all that, it doesn’t seem that the Philippine critical infrastructure is important, that the incapacitation and destruction of its elements will cause the national public health or safety to weaken.

 Because in the aid sector, time and money are still spent on response, as if it is unknown that every November and December tropical cyclones hit the country and bring heavy rainfall and flooding.
 But we know it!